Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

-This Yamaha P-515 review looks at the flagship model in Yamaha’s popular P series of keyboard pianos.
+This review looks at the flagship model in Yamaha’s popular P series of digital pianos, the Yamaha P-515.
 Thanks to the combination of quality and value for money, the P series has long been a reliable and trusted choice for many students and performers.

-In the Yamaha P-515, we have an instrument that steps into a higher price range with stiffer competition.
-We will discuss what the P-515 has to offer and where it sits in its class.
+In the P-515, we have an instrument that steps into a higher price range with stiffer competition.
+I will discuss what it has to offer and where it sits in its class.

 Yamaha P-515 digital piano review

-We are longtime fans of Yamaha’s P series keyboard pianos, and we like this one too.
-It’s a clear step up from the P-125, yet we have given the P-515 a lower score because it’s much more expensive.
+I’m a longtime fan of Yamaha’s P series pianos, and I like this one too.
+It’s a clear step up from the P-125, yet I have given the P-515 a lower score because it’s much more expensive.

-The P-515 is a lovely keyboard piano, and buyers should have very few complaints.
+The Yamaha P-515 is a lovely digital piano, and buyers should have very few complaints.
 However, being well over $1000 means it’s competing with some absolutely epic instruments, and it’s not at the top of its class.

 Sound quality 4.8